ttu/ruuvitag-sensor/README.md

 ## Developer notes

-[Notes for developers](https://github.com/ttu/ruuvitag-sensor/blob/master/developer_notes.md) who are interested in developing RuuviTag Sensor package or are interested in its internal functionality.
+[Notes for developers](https://github.com/ttu/ruuvitag-sensor/blob/master/developer_notes.md) who are interested in developing `ruuvitag-sensor` package or are interested in its internal functionality.

 ## Contributing